nfepb/CI-PP5-eCommerce-Tourbillon/README.md

 ### Messages - Checkout Confirmation

 ## Future Features
+- Add stock on product to know if there are still products in store for sale.
+Otherwise, this product would uncheck the checkbox on product `available`.
+Extra logic would provide this information to website users.

 ## Issues remaining
 - When a user tries to modify a pubished review: `TemplateDoesNotExist` error message.